gopro/labs/docs/control/notes/README.md

 ## HERO11 Black Mini

+### 2.00.70 - Jan 5, 2023
+- Added EVBS=x for EV Comp Bias, global for all video modes that also works with Live-Stream and web-cam, and can be changed during capture if QRDR=1 is set.
+- Added AUDS=1 display the approximate audio levels in dB SPL
+- Enhanced Faster Live-Stream start and reliability via QR code
+- Enhanced !MPRXY=x  so that 1- moves LRVs, 2 - moves THMs, 3 moves both in the proxies folder.
+- Enhanced xV EV compensation can again support the range -6 to 6 (menus are still limited to -2 to 2)  e.g. -x3 or -x-4
+- Fixed DLRV=1, so that disabling LRVs can work for more than two captures.

 ### 1.10.70 - Nov 8, 2022
 - All the features and fixes of HERO11 Labs 1.20.70, minus on-screen and GPS features.

 ## HERO10 Black

+### 1.50.70 - Dec, 2022
+- Added EVBS=x for EV Comp Bias, global for all video modes that also works with Live-Stream and web-cam, and can be changed during capture if QRDR=1 is set.
+- Added FRNT=1 display most LCD Labs message on the Front screen.
+- Added AUDS=1 display the approximate audio levels in dB SPL
+- Added oE1 thru oE5  - External microphone type selector, for MediaMod or the mic adaptor
+   * 1 - standard
+   * 2 - standard plus
+   * 3 - powered
+   * 4 - powered plus
+   * 5 - line_in
+- Enhanced Faster Live-Stream start and reliability via QR code
+- Enhanced !MPRXY=x  so that 1- moves LRVs, 2 - moves THMs, 3 moves both in the proxies folder.
+- Enhanced xV EV compensation can again support the range -6 to 6 (menus are still limited to -2 to 2)  e.g. -x3 or -x-4

 ### 1.46.70 - July, 2022
  - improved active feature reporting (show active and non-one values.)